 Upper and Lower Elementary Classes Fall Family Campout.
 See Moose Tracks & Eagle's Nest Class news for details.

 Happy Birthday, Stevie!

 Happy Birthday, Michelle!

-Back-to-School Night, 6:00 - 7:30 pm, both campuses.
+Back-to-School Night, Toddlers and their families 5:00 - 6:00pm, Early Childhood students and their families 5:30 - 6:30 pm, Elementary and their families 6:00 - 7:00 pm.
+Families with students in multiple programs, pick a time that is good for you!
 All families are welcome for a slide show starring your child and a child-guided tour of the classroom.

 School Bulletin Board